joyhchen/stripe-invoice-frozen-customer-fields-demo/README.md

 2. Finalize the invoice
 3. Change the customer email to bar@test.com

-The customer's email on the finalized invoice will still be foo@test.com.
+The customer's email on the finalized invoice is still foo@test.com.

 This notebook demonstrates that changing customer details after invoice finalization doesn't impact the invoice.